 Table 1 shows the % area covered by the PUs having two motion vectors with identical values and identical reference frame.
 As could be seen in the table, the % area is very large in LD configuration and even reaches up to over 70% for Class E at QP=37.

-Table 1 - % area of the Bi-predicted PUs satisfying “mvL0==mvL1 &&pocL0==pocL1”
+Table 1 - % area of the Bi-predicted PUs satisfying “mvL0==mvL1 && - RefPicOrderCnt(currPic, refIdxL0, L0)==RefPicOrderCnt(currPic, refIdxL1, L1)”

 An explanation for this is as follows.
 Assume that current PU is coded in Bi-predictive temporal Merge or SKIP mode and that the collocated PU has L0 motion vector but does not have L1 motion vector.
 Then the two motion vectors for current PU are identical since the two TMVPs become identical according to HM3 TMVP derivation process.
 The same motion vector could be propagated spatially by spatial Merge or SKIP mode as illustrated in Figure 1.
 Thus, in forward B-Slices, where the L1 list is always identical to L0 list, there might be large chance that the two motion information of a Bi-predicted PU are exactly the same.